LouANEO/MOOCLive/Mails/README.md

 - Sender adress
 - Date in 6 columns DD\tMM\tYYYY\tHH\tMM\tSS
 - Subject
-The function takes one input: a string with the path of folder "Code")
+The function takes one input: a string with the path of folder "Data")

 Data are ordered by date of emission

 ### Graph generation
-function networkMail.r generates 2 files "nodes.txt" and "edges.txt", containing the nodes and the degs of the network generated with data.
+function networkMail.r generates 2 files "nodesAllNet.txt" and "edgesAllNet.txt", containing the nodes and the degs of the network generated with data.

-It takes the path of folder "Code" as an input
+It takes the path of folder "Data" as an input.

+The whole network is hardly interpretable: subGraph.r generates a smaller network composed with the most significant edges only.
+It creates "nodesWeighted.txt" and "edgesWeighted.txt" in folder Network.
+As previous function, it takes the path of folder "Data" as an input.

+Gephi can be used to visualize both graphs

+### LanguageProcessing
+languageProcessing.r calls functions in folder LanguageProcessing to generate word clouds of the words used by users regrouped in the same community by community detection performed on the smaller network identified previously.
+It take the path to folder Data, the number of the group of interest and the language of the study as an input.